alessandro-f/Dif-fuse/README.md

 # Dif-fuse
 Pytorch repository for the paper “Diffusion Models for Counterfactual Generation and Anomaly Detection in Brain Images”.
-An official version will be released soon.

 To pre-process BraTS data, after placing the NIfTI files in the folder *data/brats2021*, you can run:
 ```